 Growth in the Lord is one of the goals of Living Waters Spanish.
 Students are mentored along the way, not just in how to speak Spanish, but in biblical principles for life.
 Sr. Riegg encourages students to see what the Bible says for themselves, and to listen for God’s voice illuminating the meaning of the text.
 Students share with one another what God shows them on a regular basis.
 When difficult questions arise, he encourages students to speak with their parents or pastor about them.
 So, if you do not want to grow in Christ then Living Waters Spanish is not for you!
 Other Differences

-Most Spring Breaks, we take a mission trip to an orphanage in Mexico.
-The trip is life-changing for nearly everyone and all grow in important ways.
+We take mission trips to orphanages in Mexico and South America.
+These trips are life-changing for nearly everyone and all grow in important ways.

 Students also participate in an exciting, world-wide foreign language competition with hundreds of thousands of students.